marcos-diazg/bimm143_S23/index.md

 Biology majors with upper division standing.
 A familiarity with basic biomedical concepts is essential (students should have successfully completed BILD1 and BILD4 or BIMM 101).
 No formal programming training or high level mathematical skills are required.

 ## Accessibility:
 We are committed to making this course accessible to everybody.
-Please contact Prof. Grant <bjgrant@ucsd.edu> if you have questions regarding content accessibility.
+Please contact Dr. Díaz-Gay <mdiazgay@ucsd.edu> if you have questions regarding content accessibility.

 ## Requirements:
 To fully participate in this course students will be expected to use their own computers with specific freely available [software installed]({{ site.baseurl }}/setup/).